sweinreich/cadwiki_overleaf/README.md

 * Use consistent line styling when referring to the same configuration (i.e. when the legend entries match).
 As an example, suppose you are plotting S21 for 4 different transistor gm configurations.
 If you plot NF for those same 4 gm configurations, the colors should match between the two figures.

-### White space
 There are many ways to control white space in LaTeX in order to bring your paper below the page limit.
-Here are a few tips.

 The easiest way is with `\vspace{-1em}` (or whatever height you want to remove).
 This can also be helpful to add a little bit of extra space before section headers when the page feels too dense.

 Figures and tables (and other float objects) by default have a lot of white space surrounding them.
 You can reduce this space with `\addtolength{\textfloatsep}{-0.3em}`, but I found that using `\vspace` at the end of each figure helped as well.
 (I made a custom function to reduce this spacing, so I could change one value in the preamble and have it modify spacing around every figure in the paper.)